llvm/clangir/Dialect/attrs.md

 >
 ```

-This is a wrapper of dictionary attrbiute that contains extra attributes of
+This is a wrapper of attribute dictionary that contains extra attributes of
 a function.

 #### Parameters: